AndyLi23/Dino-Game/README.md

 # Dino-Game
-Dino game with pygame (will add AI later)
+Dino game with pygame with evolutionary algorithm for AI